-The MV Lotus is open for dockside tours Thursday – Sunday 11 – 4
+The MV Lotus is open for dockside tours during the winter Saturday – Sunday 11 – 4, Summer Thursday – Sunday 11 – 4

-Tea Parties are scheduled for Sundays 11 – 3.
-Reservations are suggested and Hats are encouraged!
+Tea Parties are scheduled for Sundays 11 – 4.
+Reservations required.

 ● Our hours and services vary depending on the season.

 Hours for all locations will always be listed on the website.
 Look for announcements of book club meetings, corporate retreats, writing workshops, cooking classes, and musical house concerts

 ● Are you a volunteer?
 Is everyone here a volunteer?

 The MV Lotus Foundation owes its continuing success to the efforts of our volunteers.
 And yes – The skippers, engineers, and stewards are all volunteers.
 And we are happy to speak with anyone about volunteering.

 We are a nonprofit organization, which is open to the public year round.
 Anybody can come by.
 We are not a private club.

 Can I rent this facility for my wedding/meeting/Cub Scouts?